collisior/Scheduling-System/README.md

 # M/M/c Simulation
-An M/M/c queue is a stochastic process whose state space is the set {0, 1, 2, 3, ...} where the value corresponds to the number of customers in the system, including any currently in service.

 Arrivals occur at rate λ according to a Poisson process and move the process from state i to i+1.
 Service times have an exponential distribution with parameter μ.
 If there are fewer than c jobs, some of the servers will be idle.
 If there are more than c jobs, the jobs queue in a buffer.